Ethereum DeFi · UX Case Study · Live on Sepolia Testnet

 Higher staking completion rate — no drop-offs during the core staking flow in testing

-Clearer understanding of balances and rewards — participants correctly identified all three balance types unprompted
+Clearer understanding of balances — participants correctly identified Wallet, Staked, and Pending Rewards unprompted

-More confidence expressed by token holders — particularly around transaction confirmation and fee visibility
+More confidence expressed by token holders — particularly around the real-time reward accrual display and Etherscan contract links

 Reflection